2 April 2015

 On the website the readers shall find three types of paper: mini-presentation papers, sector papers, and revisited papers.

-The sector papers and revisited papers are the codification of the best practices in the development of prices, turnover and classification for a given industry.
+The sector papers and revisited papers are the codification of the best practices in the development of prices, turnover, and classification for a given industry.
 Both the revisited papers and sector papers are considered as the final outcome of the Voorburg Group’s development work for a particular sector.
+Note that since 2011, the Group has periodically updated previous sector papers so it is always good to consult the most recent version for a particular sector.

 In order to avoid repetition in the preparation of sector papers, the Voorburg Group has also developed the following general documentations which complement the sector papers: